 "Clay is a game changer for marketing, data, and operations.
 We have 3x our enrichment rate with Clay's combination of data providers vs. our previous solution."

-Analytical perspective grounded in public evidence, direct product trial, and the strategic contradictions the research surfaces.
+Analytical perspective grounded in public evidence, direct product trial, and the strategic tensions the research surfaces.
 Where a position is stated, it is the author's hypothesis – not a verdict.

 Clay is a web application – no iOS or Android app.
-Ratings are from G2 (4.7/5, 193 reviews, searched 2026-05-27; G2 page returned 403 when fetched directly).
+Ratings are from G2 (4.6/5, 226 reviews, read June 2026).
 Scorecard reflects outside-in assessment based on public evidence, supplemented by the author's direct product trial (May – June 2026).

 Waterfall enrichment removes data provider lock-in.
 Data from multiple sources cascades automatically.
 Claygent surfaces signals no single database would have.